S0urC10ud/SmarthomeProductManagement/README.md

 The Services-Model-Classes are displayed and managed within the Products-Controller to reduce the overall complexity.

+### Creating and editing Entries
+Since creating and editing entries is very similar for all Models, a blade-View called DataStructure-Manager "**manageDataStructure.blade.php**" should be created to provide simple access and avoid code reuse.
 ### Seeding
 Should be done using a `Factory` for the **Orders** and the **Products** (directly including the **Services**).
 As there is only one company for the application, no seeder is going to be created for it.